Word list

 like versus such as

-It's okay to use like or such as for comparisons or examples.
+It's OK to use either like or such as for comparisons or examples.

 limits

-In an API context, often refers to usage limits (number of queries allowed per second or per day).
-Where possible, best to specify the kind of limit you mean, using terms like usage limit or service limit; the word limit can refer to many different kinds of limits, including rules about acceptable use.
+In an API context, limit often refers to usage limits (number of queries allowed per second or per day).
+Where possible, specify the kind of limit that you mean, such as usage limit or service limit; the word limit can refer to many different kinds of limits, including rules about acceptable use.
 See also quota.

 lint